drmortalwombat/oscar64/README.md

 ### Optimizing

-* All global variables are considered volatile
 * Simple loop opmtimization
-* Poor bookeeping of callee saved registers
 * Partial block domination analysis
 * No register use for arguments
 * Auto variables placed on fixed stack for known call sequence